Druva’s Guide to

 5 Tips to Protect Your Data in the Cloud

-The first step in your ransomware playbook starts well before an attack.
+The first step in your ransomware readiness playbook starts well before an attack.
 Make sure that a clean, safe copy of your critical data exists isolated from your backup environment.
 A good rule of thumb is to follow the 3-2-1 rule of backups.

 Guarantee you’ll always have a clean copy of data to restore with the following steps: